Atlassian Cloud OAuth Single Sign-On (SSO) with Salesforce

 - Complete the rest of the Atlassian Guard configuration.

-- Once you’re done, return to the plugin configuration page, go to the SAML IDP Metadata tab, and click Next.
+- Once you’re done, return to the plugin, go to the SP Metadata tab in the Guard Configurations section, and click Next.

-- Enter the SP Entity ID and Assertion Consumer Service (ACS) URL that you copied, and click Next.
+- Enter the SP Entity ID and Assertion Consumer Service (ACS) URL that you copied, and click Save Settings.

 Step 3: Configure SSO Authentication Policy